frozeeen/PHP-file-based-routing/README.md

 ### Installation

 1. Simply clone this project into your machine.
-2. Update the config inside the `index.php`.
+2. Update the config inside the `router/config.php`.
 3. and presto! all set.

 ### Structure